 Please see our player page for Garrett Cooper to see projections for today, the next 7 days and rest of season as well as stats and gamelogs designed with the fantasy baseball player in mind.

-This is gonna be a weird one.
-Just when you think the top 20 1st basemen for 2023 fantasy baseball good?
+Are the top 20 1st basemen for 2023 fantasy baseball good?
 How do you define good?
 Is good definable?
 Are you Plato?
 What is a Plato?
 Any hoo!
 This post goes on for about 1.8 million words, so let’s dive in.
-Here’s Steamer’s 2020 Fantasy Baseball Projections for Hitters and 2023 Fantasy Baseball Projections for Pitchers.
-All projections included here are mine, and where I see tiers starting and stopping are included.
-Let’s do this!
+Here’s Steamer’s 2023 Fantasy Baseball Projections for Hitters and 2023 Fantasy Baseball Projections for Pitchers.
+The projections noted in this post are my own, and I mention where tiers start and stop.
+Subscriptions are up and running, and you can already get Rudy’s Draft War Room.
 Anyway, here’s the top 20 1st basemen for 2023 fantasy baseball:Please, blog, may I have some more?